 Available on the JOHN FOXX album ‘The Complete Cathedral Oceans’ via Demon Records

 JOHN FOXX & LOUIS GORDON Dust & Light (1999)

 Weaned on ‘Metamatic’, Louis Gordon was a natural collaborator for Foxx’s song based comeback.
-Their partnership over four albums, confirmed that Foxx still had that inventive spark within electronic music.
-Noisy and percussive, ‘Dust & Light’ recalled the unsettling Dystopian standpoint with which Foxx had made his pioneering impact.
-Tracks like ‘Drive’ and ‘Automobile’ continued the theme, although Foxx sustained his interest in more psychedelic forms via songs like ‘An Ocean We Can Breathe’.
+Their partnership confirmed that Foxx still had that inventive spark.
+Noisy and percussive, ‘Dust & Light’ recalled the unsettling Dystopian standpoint with which Foxx had made his pioneering impact, although he sustained his interest in more psychedelic forms via songs like ‘An Ocean We Can Breathe’.